 While some people may be naturally inclined to look at the bigger picture and evaluate problems before starting a task, all of us can improve our conceptual skills with practice.
 Here are some steps you can take:

-- Observe leaders in organization to understand their methods
+- Observe leaders in an organization to understand their methods

 - Set a certain period of time for reflection and evaluation of the issue at hand before diving into the tasks